RAS-University/robotic-courses/docs/chap2_sensing/vision-for-robotics.md

 4. $(c_u, c_v)$: The principal point, or image center.
 It is where the optical axis (the camera’s $Z$-axis) intersects the image plane, expressed in pixel coordinates.

 These parameters are called the *intrinsic parameters* of the camera.
-Determining them precisely is known as **intrinsic calibration** (How to find them will be seen in the next chapter )
+Determining them precisely is known as **intrinsic calibration** (How to find them will be seen in the next section)
 <details markdown="1">
   <summary>Conceptual questions</summary>